 The Heart Centred Leader lovingly guides us towards a life of deep joy.
 Sometimes it is helpful to imagine this part of us as an inner loving parent who cares for us and guides us in our lives.
 We could also see this part as an inner queen or king who rules over our internal realm with tenderness and compassion.
 Our Heart Centred Leader believes we are in charge of our own lives and able to create our own future within the limitations of the hand we have been dealt.

 Blessing and support

-The Heart Centred Leader inspires and encourages us.
-She also supports us when we are struggling or vulnerable.
+The Heart Centred Leader inspires and encourages us, and also supports us when we are struggling or vulnerable.
 The Heart Centred Leader blesses and supports us no matter what.
-She sees our essential value, outside of any achievements or failure.
+This part of us sees our essential value, outside of any achievements or failure.
 In the eyes of our Heart Centred Leader we are always worthy of love, respect and care.
-She is there to support us and to help us find the support we need in the world.
-She is realistic about our abilities and understands that we all need support, that no-one manages well in this world alone.
-It is our birthright to be connected and supported.
-She will seek out these connections and support networks and recognise us as worthy of this support.
+Our Heart Centred Leader is there to support us and to help us find the support we need in the world.
+They are realistic about our abilities and understand that we all need support, that no-one manages well in this world alone.
+It is our birthright to be connected and supported and our Heart Centred Leader will seek out these connections and support networks and recognise us as worthy of this support.
 Equally the Heart Centred Leader is the side of us that can support, bless and encourage others in our life – joyfully and with an open heart.